 Participant assume the role of Product Manager within the marketing function of Eastern Bank Plc.

-In this group exercise, participants have to play a team of external consultants who give strategic advice to a factory.
-Nord Gas is an unassigned role exercise.
-These exercises (due to all participants having the same role) are fairer than assigned role exercises.
+In this analysis-presentation exercise, participants have to play a team of external consultants who give strategic advice to a factory, Nord Gas.